Vital Support: The Crucial Role of CNAs in Hospitals

 Documentation Accurate documentation is crucial in healthcare, and CNAs play a vital role in maintaining patient records.
 They document observations, interventions, and any changes in patient status, ensuring the healthcare team has access to up-to-date information.

 Mobility Assistance CNAs assist patients with mobility and ambulation, ensuring they maintain their physical independence.
-This involves helping patients move from beds to chairs, aiding in walking or using assistive devices, and implementing fall protocols.
+This involves helping patients move from beds to chairs, aiding in walking or using assistive devices, and implementing fall prevention protocols.

 Emotional Support Providing emotional support to patients is an essential aspect of a CNA’s role.
 CNAs engage in active listening, empathize with patients, and offer reassurance and comfort during challenging times.
 They play a crucial role in promoting the overall well-being and mental health of patients.